 Ranking from largest to smallest, the first is miniature, the second toy, and the third teacup.

-Generally speaking, you can expect your full grown Peekapoo to be around 11 inches tall (28 cm) and 4 to 20 pounds (2 to 9 kg) in weight.
+As mentioned above, you can expect your full-grown Peekapoo to be around 11 inches tall (28 cm) and 4 to 20 pounds (2 to 9 kg) in weight.